MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/monitoring-and-telemetry-appinsights.md

 * [Create a dashboard](/azure/azure-monitor/visualize/tutorial-logs-dashboards) for an overview of the health of your org.
 * Perform proactive monitoring by using [Smart detection](/azure/azure-monitor/app/proactive-diagnostics).
 * [Set up alerts](/azure/azure-monitor/app/tutorial-alert) for important scenarios based on your org.
 * Visualize and track common navigation [patterns from a usage](/azure/azure-monitor/app/usage-flows) perspective.
-For example, this helps you understand if a user always selects a specific tab first before navigating back to the main tab and closing the page.
-This might indicate that a field should be positioned on the first tab, to save the user time every time they open this record.
+For example, if a user always selects a specific tab first before navigating back to the main tab and closing the page.
+This might indicate that a field should be positioned on the first tab to save the user time.
 * Create custom queries to troubleshoot performance and errors by using the [Logs](/azure/azure-monitor/log-query/log-query-overview) panel under **Monitoring** on the left pane.